ubccpsc/classy/docs/developer/customization.md

 ### HTML Files

-The `html/` folder should contain HTML files that are used by the Custom Front-End view models.
+The `html/` folder should contain HTML files that are used by the Custom front-end `CustomAdminView.ts` and `CustomStudentView.ts` files.

 As the `CustomAdminView.ts` and `CustomStudentView.ts` files inherit the default `AdminView` and `AbstractStudentView` classes, default MVC logic will be available at runtime.
 Overriding default functionality is based on the instructor's discretion and experience.

-It is up to you to expand and build upon the default templates while naming new files to allow easily pull-in updates from the upstream `ubccpsc/Classy` project. **It is necessary to pull-in upstream changes into your project each new term to get the latest security patches and Classy feature releases.**
+It is up to you to expand and build upon the default templates, while naming new files, to allow for easily mergeable upstream updates from the `ubccpsc/Classy` project. **It is necessary to pull-in upstream changes before the new term starts for security and new features.**

 ## Docker Containers / Supporting Services

+See Classy's default docker-compose.yml configuration: [Classy Default docker-compose.yml](https://github.com/ubccpsc/classy/blob/master/docker-compose.yml).

-Docker-compose uses a `docker-compose.override.yml` file to inherit default `docker-compose.yml` configurations.
+Docker-compose will look in the `docker-compose.override.yml` file to override the default `docker-compose.yml` configuration.
 Docker-compose uses the `classy/.env` file to load stored environmental variable dependencies, which are needed during the Classy build process.

+See how to override a Docker Compose file: [Override a docker-compose.yml File](https://docs.docker.com/compose/extends/).

-Do not override the .env file in the custom `docker-compose.override.yml` file.
+Never commit the .env to source control.
+Do not override .env file in the custom `docker-compose.override.yml` file.
 Although it is possible to override the specified .env file in the default `docker-compose.yml` file, the original .env file is required to build and run Classy.
 SSH access can be requested from Tech-Staff to add additional environmental variable to the `classy/.env` file, rebuild, and launch Classy.

-See how to override a Docker Compose file: [Override a docker-compose.yml File](https://docs.docker.com/compose/extends/).

-See Classy's default Docker Compose settings: [Classy Default docker-compose.yml](https://github.com/ubccpsc/classy/blob/master/docker-compose.yml).
+Implementing Docker-compose.override.yml changes:

+- [ ] Do not overrride the .env file location in the `docker-compose.override.yml` file, as it will break the default Classy build.
+- [ ] Do not override the default services unless you know exactly what you are doing.
+Classy relies on the default configuration.
+- [ ] If adding services that require new .env variables, add them to the server via SSH (or ask tech-staff to do it).
+- [ ] Ensure that Docker-compose can build and run the Classy project locally.
+- [ ] Ensure that your new services are secure (in the context of the new service and who is allowed to have access)
+- [ ] If new services are introduced, where HTTP proxy/routing changes are needed, update the Nginx.conf file as needed.

 ### Defaults